starling021/ehtools/README.md

 # UX/UI impruvements for beginners

 ```
-The Ehtools Framework starts by merely typing the letter ehtools into a terminal window, then it asks for
+The Ehtools Framework starts by merely typing the letter ehtools into a terminal window,
-the name of your network interfaces after the first run.
-It uses the names you supply to connect to the tools
+then it asks for the name of your network interfaces after the first run.
+It uses the names
-needed to execute any attacks you select.
-Aside from that initial input, the majority of the possible attacks c
+you supply to connect to the tools needed to execute any attacks you select.
+Aside from that
-an be performed merely by choosing the option number from the menu.
-This means you can grab a network handshake
+initial input, the majority of the possible attacks can be performed merely by choosing the
+option number from the menu.
+This means you can grab a network handshake or download a
-or download a new hacking tool like Pupy by just selecting from one of the menu options.
+new hacking tool like Pupy by just selecting from one of the menu options.
 ```

 ***